Search for heavy long-lived charged particles with level-1 trigger scouting data from proton-proton collisions at $\sqrt{s}$ = 13.6 TeV: Signal and background simulation

 Two lepton-like and one hadron-like signal models are used to interpret the results.
 The first lepton-like model consists of modified Drell--Yan (DY) production of long-lived massive fourth-generation fermions ($\PGtpr$) with spin 1/2 and unit charge, as considered in Ref.~\cite{CMS:2024nhn}.
 As they are neutral under both ${\cal SU}(3)_{\rm C}$ and ${\cal SU}(2)_{\rm L}$ groups, they couple only to the photon and the $\PZ$ boson.
 Simulated event samples for $\PGtpr$ fermions are produced with masses $m_{\PGtpr}$ ranging from 1.0 to 6.5\TeV.
 Their generated $\beta$ distributions are shown in Fig.~\ref{fig:sim} for different $m_{\PGtpr}$.
 The second lepton-like model consists of resonant production of two $\PGtpr$ leptons from the decay of a heavy $\PZpr$ boson, using a minimal simplified model.
 It is inspired by Ref.~\cite{Giudice:2022bpq} but considers only unit-charge HSCPs.
 Masses of the $\PGtpr$ lepton between 1 and 6\TeV are probed, with the $\PZpr$ boson masses $m_{\PZpr}$ in the range between twice and three times $m_{\PGtpr}$ to stay in the limit of low $\beta$, with a maximum $m_{\PZpr}$ of 12\TeV.
 Signal samples with the same ratio between $m_{\PZpr}$ and $m_{\PGtpr}$ have similar $\beta$ distributions.

 The hadron-like model consists of pair production of long-lived gluinos $\PSg$, which is a common signature of mini-split supersymmetric models where the $\PSg$ decay is highly suppressed by the large scalar quark mass~\cite{Farrar:1978xj,Giudice:2004tc,Arkani-Hamed:2004ymt}.
 In this analysis, a quasi-stable $\PSg$ is assumed and no $\PSg$ decay is considered.
-The fraction, $f$, of produced $\PSg$ hadronizing into a $\PSg$-gluon state ($R$-gluinoball) is a parameter of the hadronization model and affects the fraction of $R$-hadrons that are neutral at production.
+The fraction, $f$, of produced $\PSg$ hadronizing into a $\PSg$-gluon state ($R$-gluinoball) is a parameter of the hadronization model and corresponds to the fraction of $R$-hadrons that are neutral at production.
 We choose $f=1$, such that these $R$-hadrons would escape analyses looking for anomalous ionization losses in the tracker, while they could leave a signature in the muon chambers if they become charged when crossing the detector through their interactions with matter, simulated using the model from Refs. \cite{Kraan:2004tz,Mackeprang:2006gx}.
+About one third of these $R$-hadrons are charged when they cross the muon detector.
 Their generated $\beta$ distributions are similar to those shown in Fig.~\ref{fig:sim} for the fourth-generation $\PGtpr$ leptons produced in nonresonant DY production.

 The leading-order (LO) \PYTHIA generator v8.240~\cite{Sjostrand:2014zea} with the tune CP5~\cite{CMS:2019csb} and the parton distribution function set NNPDF3.1~\cite{Ball:2011uy,Ball:2013hta,Ball:2017nwa} at next-to-next-to-LO is used to simulate these three signal models.
 Backgrounds in the analysis are determined from data, but a DY simulation with dimuon decays (DY($\Pgm\Pgm$)) is used to calibrate the reconstructed objects.
 The \MGvATNLO~2.6.5 event generator is used to generate DY($\Pgm\Pgm$) events at next-to-LO with the FxFx jet matching and merging~\cite{Frederix:2012ps}.
 The response of the CMS detector is simulated with the GEANT4 package~\cite{Agostinelli:2002hh}.
 The simulated events are reconstructed using the same algorithms as used for data.
-In all samples, simulated minimum bias events are overlaid with the primary collision to produce the effect of additional $\Pp\Pp$ interactions in the same or adjacent BXs, referred to as ``pileup".
+In all samples, simulated minimum bias events are overlaid with the primary collision to produce the effect of additional $\Pp\Pp$ interactions in the same or adjacent BXs, referred to as ``pileup"~\cite{Lange_2015}.